telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadstreamprocessing.md

 To customize the cell format of the exported file before it reaches the client:

-1. Handle the [OnAfterExport]({%slug grid-export-events%}#onafterexport) event of the Grid.
-The stream it provides is finalized, so that the resource does not leak.
-Its binary data, however, is available, so you can copy the stream bytes to a new `MemoryStream` instance.
+1. Handle the [`OnAfterExport`]({%slug grid-export-events%}#onafterexport) event of the Grid.
+The stream it provides is finalized so that the resource does not leak.
+Its binary data, however, is available so you can copy the stream bytes to a new `MemoryStream` instance.

 1. Define the desired cell styles.
 The example below demonstrates adding cell fill, you can specify different [cell styles](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/features/cell-styles) based on the result you want to achieve.